robincher/node-apex-api-security/README.md

 ```

 ***Note 2: Request Query parameters that are set to undefined or null will be ignore during the formation of Signature's BaseString***

+***Note 3: Passing query param and x-form-urlencoded data***

+Only populate the **formData** parameter if your API request have x-form-urlencoded data or query parameters.

 **Invoking the function for ApiSecurityUtil**